full-stack-bcn/problem-sets/javascript.md

 Mini-projects
 -------------

-1. Write a function that receives a number and returns the spelling of the number in English (or Spanish, or Catalan).
+1. Write a function that receives an integer N and returns the spelling of N in English (or Spanish, or Catalan).
 Examples
    ```
    say(19) => "nineteen"
    say(42) => "Forty-two"
    say(100) => "One hundred"
    say(467889) => "Four hundred sixty-seven thousand eight hundred eighty-nine"
    ```